near/docs/docs/develop/contracts/sandbox.md

 Once you've written some awesome contracts and performed a few unit tests the next step is to see how your contracts will behave on a real node. `near-sandbox` is the perfect solution for this as it includes all components of a live `testnet` node but runs locally on your machine.
 Additionally, it provides features such as patching blockchain state on the fly and fast forwarding in time that makes certain tests easier.

-> If you come from Ethereum, this workflow would sound familiar to you: You wrote e2e test in JavaScript, start a local `ganache` node, then run `truffle test` to execute tests on either local `ganache` or Ethereum Testnet.
+> Coming from Ethereum the typical workflow would be something like:

+- Writing e2e test in JavaScript
+- Start a local `ganache` node
+- Run `truffle test` to execute tests on either local `ganache` or Ethereum Testnet.

 ## Start and Stop Sandbox Node